Physicians-for-Human-Rights/MediCapt/app/README.md

 ```

 When infrastructure that the app relies on changes you will want to run
 `update-config.sh`.
 This requires that you have a terraform checkout.
+Or you ask
+someone with access to the backend for the `config.json` file.

 ## Run